Pebble Hill Plantation in Thomasville, Georgia

 In the late 1800s and early 1900s, many wealthy Northerners wintered in the warm climate of South Georgia.
 Some purchased plantations such as Pebble Hill, which the Hanna family turned into an elegant sporting retreat.

 Boyhood Home of President Woodrow Wilson

-The 28th U.S. president lived here during the Civil War and Reconstruction.
-The Boyhood Home of President Woodrow Wilson in Augusta was built in 1859, and during tours you can see a window where Wilson etched his name as a child.
+The 28th U.S. president lived in Augusta during the Civil War and Reconstruction.
+The Boyhood Home of President Woodrow Wilson was built in 1859, and during tours you can see a window where Wilson etched his name as a child.